jharwell/sierra/README.md

 3. Clone and build the devel branch of the project and all its sub
    repositories:

+         /home/gini/shared/swarm/bin/fordyca-clone-all.sh $HOME/git
-         /home/gini/shared/swarm/bin/clone-and-build-clean.sh $HOME/git
+         /home/gini/shared/swarm/bin/fordyca-build-default.sh $HOME/git

    The argument is the root directory where all repositories should be cloned/built.
 It can be anywhere you have write access to.

-   If you want to squeeze maximum performance out of the code, then you can recompile also pass `-DWITH_ER_NREPORT=yes` (in addition to the other arguments the script passes to cmake) which will turn off ALL diagnostic logging (metrics are still logged).
-It can be significantly faster, but if the results look weird/something goes wrong you will not have the usual logs available to troubleshoot/debug.
+You may need to copy/update the default build script in order to get it to build your branch.

-4. Modify one of the PBS scripts under `scripts/` file in this repo for your experiment/batch experiment.
+4. Copy and modify one of the PBS scripts under `scripts/` file in this repo for your experiment/batch experiment.

-5. Submit your job on MSI with:
+5. Submit your job on MSI itasca/mesabi with:

         qsub your-pbs-script.pbs